ctdunc/ctdunc.github.io/_blog/mordant.md

 If you'd like to take a stab at any of these, feel free to open an issue, or reach out to me on my socials:
 [github](https://github.com/ctdunc), [twitter](https://x.com/_ctdunc), [linkedin](https://www.linkedin.com/in/connortduncan/).
-You can also email me, but I'll refer you to my homepage, lest the robots crawl my email and fill it with spam.
+You can also email me, but I'll refer you to my homepage, lest the robots crawl my email and fill it with (even more) spam.

+Thanks for reading, and happy highlighting!